trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/RESTORE.md

 The restore process is designed to recover Forgejo and PostgreSQL services from previously created backups.
 It follows a comprehensive approach to ensure proper service restoration:

 1. Verifies backup files exist before attempting restoration
-2. Stops all running services to prevent conflicts
+2. Completely removes all running services to ensure a clean slate
 3. Backs up current data directories before removing them
-4. Restores the PostgreSQL database using Docker's native capabilities
+4. Restores the PostgreSQL database using direct shell commands
-5. Extracts and restores Forgejo application data to the appropriate locations
+5. Extracts and moves Forgejo application data to the appropriate locations
 6. Starts services again after successful restoration
 7. Generates a detailed timestamped restoration report